kwhitley/itty-router/README.md

 1. Install dev dependencies via `yarn`
 1. Start test runner/dev mode `yarn dev`
 1. Add your code and tests if needed - do NOT remove/alter existing tests
-1. Verify that tests pass once minified `yarn verify`
 1. Commit files
-1. Submit PR with a detailed description of what you're doing
+1. Submit PR (and fill out the template)
 1. I'll add you to the credits! :)

 ## Special Thanks: Contributors